Josh Rojas Player Props: Diamondbacks vs. Rockies

 Josh Rojas At The Plate

-- He has not hit a home run in his 43 games this season.
+- In 44 games played this year, he has not gone deep.

-- Rojas has had an RBI in 16 games this year (37.2%), including five multi-RBI outings (11.6%).
-He has also driven home three or more of his team's runs in one contest.
+- Rojas has picked up an RBI in 36.4% of his games this season, with two or more RBI in 11.4% of his games.
+He has also driven in three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.